FiveEyes/FiveEyes.github.io/_posts/plt/2020-11-21-impl_coroutine_in_cpp.md

 # Implementation of Coroutine in Cpp

-If you are interesting in how to write a python generator or lua coroutine in C++, this code does the job for you!
+If you are interested in how to write a python generator or a lua coroutine in C++, this code does the job for you!

-I am not going to explain how it works, but if you are interested, feel free to read the source code...
+I am not going to explain how it works, but if you are interested in the implementation, feel free to read the source code...

 I wrote some blogs on the story of how I came up with this idea, but all of them are in Chinese.
 Read them here: [Cartesian Product](https://freopen.com/lang/2020/08/11/Cartesian-Product.html) and [Cartesian Product 2](https://freopen.com/lang/2020/11/19/Cartesian-Product-2.html)